 In this section

-In addition, applicants must have at least one year's managerial/executive/owner position within a Food & Drink company.
+In addition, applicants must have at least one year's work experience within the Food and Drink industry.

 English language requirements for international applicants